learn-co-students/orm-mapping-db-to-ruby-object-lab-v-000/README.md

-# ORM Mapping Database Rows to Ruby Objects
+you# ORM Mapping Database Rows to Ruby Objects

 ## Objectives